The Secret to Becoming a Show Asset as a Podcast Guest Speaker

 Know your sh!t from Shinola

-If you or the client you represent as a podcast booker are still interested in being on the Business of Story podcast, and I hope you are providing we’re the right show for you, please fill out our guest intake form.
+If you or the client you represent as a podcast booker are still interested in being on the Business of Story podcast, and I hope you are providing we’re the right show for you, please fill out our contact form.

 Do your homework.
 Listen to some of our episodes.
 Get to know me and how I like to inspire our listeners.
 Do these things and we’ll have a marvelous time on our show.